-- I will continue to support the force and the work undertaken by our Regional Organised Crime Unit to ensure we are able to continue to identify, disrupt and dismantle organised crime groups who are operating in the region - I will continue to support the regional collaborations that increase the force's capacity and capability to tackle the most serious offenders - I will continue to look at opportunities for the Chief Constable and OPCC to work with other forces and criminal justice agencies to improve the response to crime and quality-of-life issues - I will work with and challenge all the criminal justice partners to ensure that we improve our collective service to the public - I will help develop a set of strategic and operational objectives for all parties within the Criminal Justice
+- I will continue to support the Force and the work undertaken by our Regional Organised Crime Unit to ensure we are able to continue to identify, disrupt and dismantle organised crime groups who are operating in the region - I will continue to support the regional collaborations that increase the Force's capacity and capability to tackle the most serious offenders - I will continue to look at opportunities for the Chief Constable and OPCC to work with other forces and criminal justice agencies to improve the response to crime and quality-of-life issues - Road safety and speeding began to dominate many conversations at town and parish council meetings.
+I will give support to the Road Safety Partnership and Community Speed Watch groups seeking to improve safety in towns and villages - I will work with and challenge all the criminal justice partners to ensure that we improve our collective service to the public

-Board, define what is required and agree on the activities to deliver them in relation to Professional Standards Department (PSD) investigations

-- I will work with the Chief Constable to develop a performance strategy within the PSD so that officers and staff are dealt with equitably, fairly and in a timely manner - I will ask the Chief Constable to ensure the timeliness and review of case files for charging decisions, as set out by the Crown Prosecution Service Directors Guidance, is a priority - I will ensure that I scrutinise the performance of all the parties within the Criminal Justice Board to ensure the service to victims, witnesses and the public is of a high quality - I will ask the Chief Constable to improve the quality of files submitted to the Crown Prosecution Service
+- I will help develop a set of strategic and operational objectives for all parties within the Criminal Justice Board (CJB), define what is required and agree on the activities to deliver them in relation to professional standards department (PSD) investigations - I will work with the Chief Constable to develop a performance strategy within the PSD so that all staff are dealt with equitably, fairly and in a timely manner - I will ask the Chief Constable to ensure the timeliness and review of case files for charging decisions, as set out by the Crown Prosecution Service Directors Guidance, is a priority - I will ensure that I scrutinise the performance of all the parties within the CJB to ensure the service to victims, witnesses and the public is of a high quality - I will ask the Chief Constable to improve the quality of files submitted to the Crown Prosecution Service in order to minimise delay in providing victims with closure as well as maximising the chances of successful prosecutions and robust sentencing

-These actions will increase the capacity and capability of the force to enable them to be able to effectively respond to the ever-increasing demands facing the service.
+These actions will increase the capacity and capability of the Force to enable them to be able to effectively respond to the ever-increasing demands facing the service.
 Creating a partnership and collaborative approach means that local officers and staff are freed up to deliver local policing.